isabella232/web-docs-tee/docs/testing/xtests.md

   regression_4005 FAILED
 ```
 They called the AES encryption and decryption API(some functions of this API) in optee which our application does not use.
-We only use the allocation API from and the sandboxing feature that offers us a way to
+We only use the allocation API and the sandboxing feature that offers us a way to
 run secure application in an isolating manner.
-Advances features like secure file system, secure peripheral communication and
+Advances features like secure file systems, secure peripheral communications and
 symmetric/asymmetric encryption are out of the scope of our application.

 :::note